tmtsoftware/esw-ts/docs/src/main/services/config-service.md

 Typescript
 : @@snip [Config-Service](../../../../example/src/documentation/config/ConfigExample.ts) { #update }

-## getActive
+## Fetching Files

-This method takes `path` from which the active `configData` needs to be fetched and returns `ConfigData` if available.
+The Config Service provides multiple ways to fetch a file from the svn repository based on `Time`, `ConfigId`,`Active`, and `Latest Revision`.

+Following are the methods available to fetch files:

+ - `getActive`
+ - `getById`
+ - `getByTime`
+ - `getLatest`

+Examples for each of the methods are as follows:

+- **getActive** : This method return the `ConfigData` of the active version for that file if it exists otherwise returns undefined.

 Type definitions of `getActive` method can be found @extref:[here](ts-docs:interfaces/clients.configservice.html#getactive)

 Typescript
 : @@snip [Config-Service](../../../../example/src/documentation/config/ConfigExample.ts) { #get-active }

-## getLatest

-This method takes `path` from which the latest `configData` needs to be fetched and returns ConfigData if available.
+- **getLatest** : This method returns the `ConfigData` of the latest revision for that file if it exists otherwise returns undefined.

 Type definitions of `getLatest` method can be found @extref:[here](ts-docs:interfaces/clients.configservice.html#getlatest)

 Typescript
 : @@snip [Config-Service](../../../../example/src/documentation/config/ConfigExample.ts) { #get-latest }

-## getById

-This method takes `path` and previously created/updated configuration's `configId` to be fetched and returns `ConfigData` if available.
+- **getById** : This method returns `ConfigData` based on the given `ConfigId` if it exists otherwise returns undefined.

 Type definitions of `getById` method can be found @extref:[here](ts-docs:interfaces/clients.configservice.html#getbyid)

 Typescript
 : @@snip [Config-Service](../../../../example/src/documentation/config/ConfigExample.ts) { #get-by-id }

-## getByTime

-This method gets the file at the given path as it existed at a given time-instance.
+- **getByTime** : This method gets the `ConfigData` at the given path as it existed at a given time-instance.

 Note:
 -If time-instance is before the file was created, the initial version is returned.
 -If time-instance is after the last change, the most recent version is returned.